-No doubt, these books will inspire you to travel and make adventures of your own.
+No doubt, these books will inspire you to travel, and make new adventures of your own.

 Better yet, they might help to remind each of us that the journey doesn’t stop when the travel ends — we need to keep journeying deeply into authentic and meaningful living, even in our own backyards!

 #1) Travels with Charley in Search of America by John Steinbeck